urpatton/OSD-Wizard-UDI-Replacement/README.md

 	Parameter "-DomainName" will no longer lock the domain name field.
 Use "-DisableDomainName" to lock the domain name combobox Domain and Workgroup radio buttons are disabled unless the UDI XML is used Fixed UDI XML applications list so that locked applications can no longer be checked/unchecked

+	Version 4.5
+	Added support for package/program application installs
+	Timezone and language CSV files will no longer load if Language tab is disabled
 ```